TomboFry/CMP6102/assets/README.md

+# FontAwesome

+Font Awesome by Dave Gandy - http://fontawesome.io

+This font also makes use of the SIL Open Font License as stated below.

 # Noto Sans Fonts

 This project makes use of the Noto Sans family, created by Google.
 The license for this font is below: